CeBIT Open Source Project Lounge -- Mozilla

 Why should a CeBIT visitor come to your booth?

-Come and find out about what's new at Mozilla, including the upcoming new version of Firefox 3.6 and the latest version for handheld devices.
+Come and find out about what's new at Mozilla, including the upcoming new version of Firefox 3.1.
 Learn how Mozilla is making the Web better, and why the open Web is important.
 Discover the people behind the project and how you can get involved!